ninjadrupal/vagrant-ansible-drupal7/README.md

 Usage
 -----

-When you first download that repo you will be unable to do anything with it as the system requires the use of a settings.yml file.
-In the 'provision' directory, copy & rename the default.settings.yml file to settings.yml - you can then tweak it to suit your needs.
+When you first download that repo you will be unable to do anything with it as the system requires the use of a `settings.yml` file.
+In the 'provision' directory, copy & rename the `example.settings.yml` file to `settings.yml` - you can then tweak it to suit your needs.

+Make sure to provide your git settings, so you can push and pull from inside the virtual machine.

 Out of the box you will get the following Vagrant box options:

-    webserver_hostname: 'drupal.local'
+    webserver_hostname: 'webscope-vagrant.local'
     webserver_hostname_alias: 'www.{{ webserver_hostname }}'

     # Vagrantfile configuration

     boxipaddress: "192.168.100.100"
-    boxname: "webscope"
+    boxname: "vagrant"

 Tweak the above settings if you want to create a separate project.

 You can use the same IP address for each box, but in that case you won't be able to launch and access both at the same time.
-That IP address is written to your local hosts file on every `vagrant up` and is removed from the hosts file on `vagrant halt`
+That IP address is written to your local hosts file on every `vagrant up` and is removed from the hosts file on `vagrant halt` or `vagrant destroy`

 For using xdebug, you will need to modify the following setting with your IP address on the local network: